OpenFlutter/k_chart/README.md

               height: 450,
               width: double.infinity,
               child: KChartWidget(
+                chartStyle, // Required for styling purposes
+                chartColors,// Required for styling purposes
                 datas,// Required，Data must be an ordered list，(history=>now)
                 isLine: isLine,// Decide whether it is k-line or time-sharing
                 mainState: _mainState,// Decide what the main view shows